Higgy-debug/Higgy-debug/README.md

 ### Hi there 👋

-I'm Hirthickkesh P.R from Neyveli, India and I'm an sophomore undergrad at NIT Trichy.
+I'm Hirthickkesh P.R from Neyveli TS, India and I'm an sophomore undergrad at NIT Trichy.
 My interests include Deep Learning, , Linux, Cryptography , Playing Chess and  Pop .

 Here are some ideas to get you started: